merneo/EliteBook/INSTALL_PRE_REBOOT.md

 **Complete system installation from Arch Linux live USB environment up to the first system reboot.**

-This guide covers the installation of Arch Linux on HP EliteBook x360 1030 G2 hardware, including disk partitioning, LUKS2 encryption setup, base system installation, bootloader configuration, and desktop environment preparation.
+This guide covers the installation of Arch Linux on HP EliteBook x360 1030 G2 hardware, including disk partitioning, LUKS2 encryption setup, base system installation, bootloader configuration, and window manager setup.
 After completing this guide, you will reboot into the installed system and continue with [INSTALL_POST_REBOOT.md](INSTALL_POST_REBOOT.md).

 **Estimated Total Time**: 2-3 hours
 **Restart Count**: 1 (first system reboot at end of Phase 14)